fulder/cert-renewal/README.md

 `python3 renew.py --domain <DOMAIN> --validation-path <PATH> --pfx-password <PFX_PASSWORD>`

 `<PATH>` can be either a normal folder or SSH folder, in SSH case use the follwing path syntax: `<username>@<IP>:<PORT>:<path>`

+For more info see argsparse help page: `python3 renew.py -h`